prnvrvs/elastic_vasp/README.md

 |Cubic		     |195-230			|3 |

 I will suggest you to find orthorhombic elastic constants if you are dealing with tetragonal system.
 This will reduce confusion which side is longer and which elastic constants to calculate.
-Just directly calculate all 9
+Just directly calculate all 9 elastic constants.\
-Similar for trigonal calculate all 7 elastic constants.
+Similarly, for trigonal calculate all 7 elastic constants.
 Triclinic and Monolclinic is not added yet in this package.
 In case Future requirement occurs, we will add to this package

 **For any contact, visit my homepage**\